 While the information is listed for the highest value during that particular President’s lifetime, it makes one think about reports of bankruptcy and also about why John F Kennedy’s widow, Jackie O, married a guy like Onassis when her family was that incredibly well off.

-I found it interesting that JFK was the richest President, worth one billion dollars, and that George Washington came in second at over half a billion in today’s money.
+While we expect Trump to be the wealthiest, I found it interesting that JFK was the second richest President, worth one billion dollars, and that George Washington came in second at over half a billion in today’s money.
 George Washington is well known to have been a savvy businessman who paid for much of the salaries and expenses of the Revolutionary War’s soldiers himself.
 He earned his money as a surveyor, and planter, and businessman throughout his life.
 But JFK died at a relatively young age.
 Where did his money come from?
 He never held down a job outside of the government after his military days.
 Did all of that really come from old Joe Kennedy’s bootlegging days?
 And I’m sure Joe treated his kids equally, and with nine kids in that family, that must have been one heck of an inherited fortune.

 Thomas Jefferson, always thought of as struggling, came in at number three.
 While this again is these Presidents’ worth at the height of their fortunes, how on earth did he lose just under a quarter billion dollars?
 It makes understanding all the animosity between him and Hamilton over the U.S. banking system and economy more understandable.
 TJ didn’t know much about those subjects apparently.